 Orients students to medical social work in hospitals and other health care environments.
-Gives attention to the ecological practice perspective, the application of biopsychosocial-spiritual assessment, along with other interventions used to assist patients and families.
-Examines additional interventions, including connecting patients and families to resources and supports in the community; providing psychotherapy, supportive counseling, and grief counseling; practice modalities for populations with various diseases/conditions; or helping patients expand and strengthen their network of social supports.
-Addresses roles and responsibilities of membership in an interdisciplinary team of health professionals, as well as requirements of follow-up care.
-Focuses on the needs of high-risk populations (including the poor, ethnic and racial minorities, recent immigrants, and children from high-risk environments).
-Reviews medical social work's role in the development of community health care systems as an aspect of accountable health care environments.
+Gives attention to the ecological practice perspective, biopsychosocial-spiritual assessment, brief interventions, and the roles and responsibilities of membership in an interdisciplinary health-care team, including the requirements of follow-up care and engagement in the development of community health-care systems as an aspect of accountable health-care environments.